celestiaorg/celestia-node/docs/adr/adr-005-plugins.md

 - easier to create custom applications that run on top of celestia
 - allows for developers to create a better UX for their custom celestia-nodes
 - isolates the added functionality to its own service(s), which could potentially be combined with other plugins
-- helps move us towards our goal of reducing any any duplicate functionality coded in optimint's dalc
+- helps move us towards our goal of reducing any duplicate functionality coded in optimint's dalc

 ### Negative